 In case anyone is wondering what rock n’ roll has to do with the Bar, the answer is… plenty!
 When filling out pupillage application forms, you must demonstrate the skills relevant to life as a barrister, and these can come from any type of work you’ve done.
 In fact, I think it’s better to have acquired some skills from non-legal experience, as this can help to distinguish you from the crowd.

 The first skill I learned from being in a band was LEADERSHIP.

 Starting a band involves an initial financial outlay to purchase a PA system, including microphones, amplifiers, etc. I funded all of this from the wages of my first job — proving that I’m comfortable taking calculated risks, as a self-employed barrister ought to be.

 I then had to advertise for a bass player and drummer, agree the terms on which the band members would be paid, and book a space for us all to rehearse in.
 This demonstrates good organisational skills of the type needed by barristers.

 Finally, with our act nicely polished, I had to record a ‘demo’ tape and use this to secure paid bookings from the local pubs and clubs.
-I formed a rapport with managers and entertainment secretaries.
+I formed a rapport with pub managers and entertainment secretaries.
 Sure enough, after a few months, gigs started to fill the pages of our diary.
-This proves I’m able to maintain professional friendships — as barristers must do with their solicitors in order to get work.
+This proves I’m able to maintain professional friendships — as barristers must do with solicitors in order to get work.

 All of this comes under the rubric of leadership.

-As it turns out, my career will be based at the employed Bar; specifically, the Crown Prosecution Service.
+As it turns out, my career will be based at the Employed Bar; specifically, the Crown Prosecution Service.
 This means I won’t have to chase solicitors for work.
 Even so, the networking I did as a musician remains relevant today.

 The second skill I learned from being in a band was NEGOTIATION.